geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/authelia.md

   filename = "/etc/traefik/dynamic.yml"
 ```

+!!! tip
+    The default Traefik forward Auth is a very minimal authentication service that provides google and openID authentication.
+Authelia provides more features such as multiple methods of authentication (Hardware, OTP, Email) and push notifications.

 Now if we wish to put authelia behind a service all we will need to do is add the following to the labels

 `- "traefik.http.routers.service.middlewares=forward-auth@file"`